pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/build-matlab-experiment.md

 ```matlab
 pupil_labs_realtime_api('Command', 'save');
 ```
-Additionally, a cancel command was included in our catch routine, so the recording is discarded if an error occur.
+Additionally, a cancel command was included in our catch routine, so the recording is discarded if any error occurs.

 ```matlab
 pupil_labs_realtime_api('Command', 'cancel');
 ```

 That is all we have to do during data collection.
 Once all recordings have been uploaded to Pupil Cloud, we create a project to export them using the [Raw Data Exporter](/invisible/reference/export-formats/#raw-data-exporter).
-Within the project editor we can already see the events in every recording.
+Within the project editor, we can already see the events in every recording.

 <div style="display:flex;justify-content:center;" class="pb-4">
   <v-img